-The quantum compiler is in charge of performing the mapping from the quantum assembler representing a quantum algorithm to an executable for a concrete quantum computer (Booth Jr, 2012; Heyfron and Campbell, 2018).
+The quantum compiler is in charge of performing the mapping from the quantum assembler representing a quantum algorithm to an executable for a concrete quantum computer [13, 30].
 The mapping of gates and measurements that are physically implemented by a quantum computer can be performed directly.
-However, gates and measurements that are not physically available have to be mapped to a "subroutine" consisting of physical gates and measurements (Heyfron and Campbell, 2018).
+However, gates and measurements that are not physically available have to be mapped to a "subroutine" consisting of physical gates and measurements [30].
 For example, if a measurement using a certain basis is not implemented, the quantum state must be transferred into a basis for which a measurement is provided by the quantum hardware and the measurement must be done in this basis.
-The utilized subroutines strongly influence the execution time and error probability of the calculation, as they add additional gates and measurements (Steiger et al., 2018).
+The utilized subroutines strongly influence the execution time and error probability of the calculation, as they add additional gates and measurements [35, 78].
 Hence, suited metrics and algorithms to select the required subroutines are important to reduce the overhead of the mapping (see section 4.5).
-Additionally, the qubits must be mapped to available physical qubits, which influences the quantum algorithm execution as well, due to different characteristics of the qubits, such as decoherence time or connectivity (Zhang et al., 2019).
-However, the available quantum compilers are mostly vendor-specific (LaRose, 2019), and therefore. compile the quantum implementations defined in the quantum assembler of a certain vendor to the executable for concrete quantum hardware that is provided by this vendor.
-Other quantum compilers define their own quantum assembler language to specify quantum algorithms and map them to executables for a certain quantum computer as well (Javadi-Abhari et al., 2015).
+Additionally, the qubits must be mapped to available physical qubits, which influences the quantum algorithm execution as well, due to different characteristics of the qubits, such as decoherence time or connectivity [87].
+However, the available quantum compilers are mostly vendor-specific [39], and therefore, compile the quantum algorithm implementations defined in the quantum assembler of a certain vendor to the executable for concrete quantum hardware that is provided by this vendor.
+Other quantum compilers define their own quantum assembler language to specify quantum algorithms and map them to executables for a certain quantum computer as well [36].
 Thus, the dependency on the vendor- or compiler-specific quantum assembler language cannot be removed by these kinds of quantum compilers.
-Hence, quantum compilers must be integrated into the approach for hardware-independent processing quantum algorithms (see Figure 7).
+Hence, quantum compilers must be integrated into the approach for processing hardware-independent quantum algorithms (see Figure 7).